augustobottelli/tripadvisor-restaurant-scraper/README.md

+# [DEPRECATED]
+I was told that Tripadvisor switched to a dynamic website so this scrapper became useless as it always scrapes the first page.
+Use it with caution.
+See if there's still some usefull pieces of code or feel free to contact me for whichever reason you desire: doubts, suggestions, etc. I do not plan, in the near future to maintain this project.

 # Tripadvisor Restaurants Scraper

 The idea of this project is to provide a tool that collects information from all the restaurants of a particular city.
 It currently gets the restaurant's: